salesforcecli/sf-plugins-core/messages/messages.md

 # flags.targetOrg.summary

 Username or alias of the target org.
-Can be omitted if `target-org` exists in the config.
+Not required if the `target-org` configuration variable is already set.

 # flags.targetDevHubOrg.summary